-Money and happiness is a dependent soul.
+Money and happiness are dependent on souls.
 There is a frequent debate about how much money it takes for a person to be delighted.
-Everyone has its own opinion regarding money and happiness, but the conclusion is always “Money Can’t Buy Happiness.”
+Everyone has their own opinion regarding money and happiness, but the conclusion is always “Money Can’t Buy Happiness.”

 For me, making 1000x more than the researched figure seems like the best choice.
 But the fact is, with more money comes a lot of responsibility and stress.
 That being said, I still admire it.

 These studies rely on averages, not the experience of any individual.
 There are some people happy making $30,000 per annum, and others need hundreds of thousands to maintain their current lifestyle.